jeroenhe/elasticsearch-docker-cluster/README.md

 # Elasticsearch cluster in docker

-This project provides you with an elasticsearch cluster consisting of three elasticsearch instances.
+This project provides you with an elasticsearch cluster consisting of three elasticsearch instances, using the basic license.

+Disclaimer: this setup is not meant for production usage, but is very well suited for local integration testing projects and a means of getting to play around with an elasticsearch cluster easily.

 ## Indices